 - Mega Man ZX: Promotheus and Pandora, the former of whom actually utilizes it in battle.
 This is more easily noticeable when the player sees a glimpse of the siblings in the past (as detailed by Master Albert's Cipher report) until they were permanently fused to a piece Model W and stuck in their Megamerged states.
 Reploids Girouette, Prairie (heavily implied to be Alouette from Mega Man Zero), Serpent, Grey, Thetis, and Siarnaq also sport human-like hair.

 - Splash Woman (from Mega Man 9) and Fairy Leviathan fall into the "Mechanical Facsimile" category: their helmets frame their faces in a manner that resembles hair (specifically, a Sci-Fi Bob Haircut, with a few extra bangs in front in Leviathan's case).

-- Self-Imposed Challenge: Several, but a common one is to beat all the bosses (Including in the final levels) using only the arm cannon.
+- Self-Imposed Challenge: Several, but a common one is to beat all the bosses (Including in the final levels) using only the Mega Buster.
 Or without taking any damage.

 - This becomes the basis for several in-game acheivements in 9 and 10.

 - Classic was supposed to end with 6, hence the ending having Mega Man arresting Wily, but 7 was released anyway and opened with Wily breaking out of prison.
 After that 8 was the last mainstream Classic game released for years until 9 and 10 appears to serve as the current finale to Classic.

 - Inafune intended for X to end with X5, but after he left the series got three more games and a Gaiden Game, the former taking Sigma's Joker Immunity to ridiculous lengths.